jake-webbernet/jake-webbernet.github.io/_posts/2018-11-21-copying-data-between-s3-buckets.md

 ```

 This will allow the user to be able to kick off a copy operation with both buckets.
 It's important to note that this user should be able to push ACLs so that the files are actually owned by the new bucket.

+* The first statement allows the user to list the origin bucket entirely.
+This is especially important if you only want to allow copying of files in a directory, the user still needs to be list the entire bucket.
+* The second statement allows the user to get objects in the bucket (optionally in a specific directory)
+* The last statement is all about allowing the user to access the destination bucket

 ## Setup a bucket policy on destination AWS account